some-natalie/some-natalie/_posts/2022-10-18-dependabot-on-rhel-docker.md

 2022-10-17 15:03:28Z: Job dependabot completed with result: Succeeded
 ```

-:tada: Now let Dependabot do its magic, taking the chore out of updating your dependencies.
+🎉 Now let Dependabot do its magic, taking the chore out of updating your dependencies.

 ![dependabot-prs](/assets/graphics/2022-10-18-dependabot-prs.png)